plipp/katas/PropertyBased-Testing-by-Example-Learning-Path.md

    and take a look in the corresponding [junit5-test](./1-FizzBuzz/src/test/java/kata/FizzBuzzTest.java)).<br>
    **Question**: All fine?

-2. Now lets have a look in the corresponding [jqwik-test](./1-FizzBuzz/src/test/java/kata/FizzBuzzJKwiqTest.java)):
+2. Now lets have a look in the corresponding [jqwik-test](./1-FizzBuzz/src/test/java/kata/FizzBuzzJQwikTest.java)):
-  * Remove the @Disabled annotation at the `FizzBuzzJKwiqTest` class the and run it
+  * Remove the @Disabled annotation at the `FizzBuzzJQwikTest` class the and run it
   * Note,
     * that the `@Example`s correspond to `normal`junit-`@Test`s
     * how `@Properties` and generators (`@Provider, Arbitraries, @ForAll`) work.